sourcegraph/about/content/blogposts/2024/cody-vscode-1-30-0-release.md

 ### What's next for commands

 <br />
-Prompts and the Prompt Library are available in VS Code 1.30.0 today and will eventually replace commands in the coming months.
+Prompts and the prompt library are available in VS Code 1.30.0 today and will eventually replace commands in the coming months.
 Commands will still be supported in the meantime to ensure backwards compatibility, and we’ll gradually shift functionality over from commands so that prompts can do everything commands can, and more.

 <br />